The Aldeburgh Lifeboat

 About the RNLI

-Funded by charitable donations, the lifeboat crews and lifeguards of the Royal National Lifeboat Institution have saved over 140,000 lives at sea since 1824 (a figure that grows on average by 22 a day).
-If you get the chance please help by either direct donation or purchasing RNLI merchandise!
+Funded by charitable donations, the lifeboat crews and lifeguards (The vast majority of RNLI people are volunteers!) of the Royal National Lifeboat Institution have saved over 146,000 lives at sea since 1824 (a figure that grows on average by 22 a day).

 The RNLI Website